Ian Young (athlete)

-Ian Campbell Young (5 April 1911 – 2003) is a Scottish athlete who competed in the 1934 British Empire Games.
+Ian Campbell Young (5 April 1911 – 2003) was a Scottish athlete who competed in the 1934 British Empire Games.

+Biography

-At the 1934 Empire Games he won the bronze medal in the 100 yards event.
+Young finished third behind fellow Scot Robin Murdoch in the 220 yards event at the 1934 AAA Championships.
+Shortly afterwards, he represented Scotland at the 1934 British Empire Games, where he won the bronze medal in the 100 yards event.
 He was also a member of the Scottish relay team which won the bronze medal in the 4X110 yards competition.
 In the 220 yards contest he finished fifth.